yemikudaisi/coderchatclient/README.md

 # coderchatclient
-An Instant Messaging chat application with code highlighting text area.
+An Instant Messaging chat application (discontinued) with code highlighting text area.
 Aimed at enabling developers to share codes with friends as they are being typed out.

 ## Architecture